stulacy/rprev-dev/README.md

 ## Installation

-To install from CRAN, simply use `install.packages('rprev')`.
-The code is currently not available elsewhere.
+To install from CRAN, simply use `install.packages('rprev')`, while the latest development version can be installed from GitHub using `devtools::install_github("stulacy/rprev-dev")`.